Idempotency

 Every endpoint that mutates state.
 The short list:

-PATCH(project, content container, influencer, scheduled post, ads-content override, approval policy, SDK app)
+PATCH(project, content container, influencer, scheduled post, ads-content override, approval policy, SDK app, child organization)

 DELETE is idempotent by nature — deleting an already-deleted resource returns the same shape the first delete did.
 You don't need the header there, but sending it doesn't hurt.